Press Releases

 Africa is a true aquaculture frontier

-January 2024: There is no doubt Africa is the next aquaculture frontier.
+December 2024: There is no doubt Africa is the next aquaculture frontier.
 The continent is rich in many resources, yet has fallen behind in terms of aquaculture development--especially with respect to the needs of its people.
 Aquaculture certainly is not unknown to Africa, but the newest technologies must be brought to bear to minimize environmental impacts and maximize the use of land and water resources that can be relatively scarce in many locations.

 We have been asked to help bring Africa to the forefront of aquaculture by an enterprising group of American developers.
 An ambitious plan to bring aquaculture to Sudan is now underway with our assistance.